carrieeeeewithfivee/S2F2/README.md

 sh experiments/forecast_mot17.sh
 ```
 to train on mot17.
 Change the .sh files for different settings.
 Validation commands are also written in the .sh files.
 Validatation datasets need to be generated according to S2F2/src/data/MOT_static_val_half and S2F2/src/data/MOT17_val_half/.

-Parsing files directly has not been implemented yet.
+## Acknowledgement
+* The detection and Re-ID portion of our code is largely borrowed from [FairMOT](https://github.com/ifzhang/FairMOT).
+Thanks for their wonderful works.